 Somehow the viewing is hard to guarantee.
 After all, the chances of seeing the lights are random and that makes the experience so much more fascinating and unforgettable.
-I talked to so many people during my trip and some people saw the lights as soon as they get off the plane, some people didn’t see it the fourth time they visit.
+I talked to so many people during my trip and some people saw the lights as soon as they got off the plane, while some people didn’t see it the fourth time they visited.
 The truth is, the northern lights are always here, and (hopefully) always will be.

 What conditions increase the chance of viewing the northern lights?

 Well, whenever you do a search on the internet the most frequently asked question is probably “When is the best month to see the northern lights?”.
 This question, while not completely inappropriate, doesn’t quite directly address the issue.
 It sounds like the northern lights only occur within a certain period of the year and you could only see them within those months of the year.
 In fact, the lights may manifest at any time of the year, but there are certain months when the weather condition of that place is favorable for you to view them.
 For example, it would be almost impossible to view the lights during summer (late April to early September) as the sun in the north almost never goes down.
 I have, though, a list of favorable conditions that will hugely increase your chances of explosive northern lights viewing.

 - The month of the year: I have already explained the chances of seeing the lights if not exactly because of when they occur.
 Anyway, taking all factors into concern, the best months of the year in Yellowknife are January to March.
 Yet, the entire season starts as early as late August until early April.
 I had a perfect viewing in early October; on the other hand, I was told November (and December) are not good months because it usually snows, and the overcast will diminish your chance of clear light viewing.
 Besides, tour guides may take time off during the holidays.